microsoft/aroworkshop/_entries/02-01 create cluster.md

 parent-id: lab-ratingapp
 ---

-### Create, access, and manage an Azure Red Hat OpenShift 4.3 Cluster
+### Create, access, and manage an Azure Red Hat OpenShift 4 Cluster

-We will now create our own ARO cluster.
+We will now create our own cluster.

 ## Before you begin